Alex-Maina/ReactCourse/README.md

 # ReactCourse
 Part of a beginner react crash-course.

-Every project within the course has its own branch
+Every project within the course has its own folder